averyark/portfolio/roblox/readme.md

 ### Writing and Designing for a project from ground zero

-Note: All prices listed are after discounts <sup>(Discluding the project difficulty defined discount percentage) </sup>
+Note: All prices listed are after discounts <sup>(Discluding the project difficulty defined discount which requires negotiation) </sup>
 <br><br/>
 **Small Project** One month